San Antonio Arthritis Care Centers

 a.
 If the medication is a controlled substance, an appointment will be needed.
 Call to schedule an earlier appointment.
 If necessary a limited prescription may be provided to last until the scheduled appointment.

 b.
 If the medication is a high risk DMARD or Biologic agent, an appointment will be needed.
 Call to schedule an earlier appointment.
 If necessary, a limited prescription may be provided to last until the scheduled appointment.

 c.
 If the medication is neither a controlled nor a high-risk medication, and you will run out prior to your next scheduled appointment, then contact the pharmacy that fills the prescription and ask them to fax us a refill request.
 It is important that you do this at least one week prior to needing the refill, and allow our office 2 business days to process the request.
 Note that your doctor may only prescribe enough to cover you until your next appointment.
 You will be notified when the request has been filled.

-- No prescriptions will be refilled on Saturdays, Sundays or Holidays.
+- No prescriptions will be refilled on Fridays, Saturdays, Sundays or Holidays.